AftabAnsari10662/GettingStartedWithGit/Readme.md

-	// Merge by deciding how to resolve the conflict. git merge -X ours origin/demo || die "complex merge conflict" git branch -a // list all remote branches
+	// Merge by deciding how to resolve the conflict. git merge -X ours origin/demo || die "complex merge conflict" git branch -a // list all remote branches git pull --all //pull all local branches tracking remote branches

 ###Pulling from a Remote